 Africa is a continent with many natural resources, colonized many times by many cultures.
-It still suffers from the effects of colonization.

-It has that in common with the West, but where else in the world is ongoing re-colonization so epidemic?
+It still suffers horrifically from the effects of colonization.
+And although it it has that in common with the West, where else in the world is ongoing re-colonization so epidemic?

-On average, Africans earn far less than their Western counterparts but there, like here, the real problem is distribution of wealth, not the actual GDP.
-Seeing, all over Africa, super-affluence living side by side with third world impoverishment should make western travelers feel right at home - unless s/he hasn't yet ever taken a really good close look at the homeland's true conditions.
+On average, Africans earn far less than their Western counterparts but there, like here, the real problem is not the actual GDP but rather, the distribution of wealth.
+Seeing, all over Africa, super-affluence living side by side with third world impoverishment should make western travelers feel right at home.
+Unless, of course, s/he hasn't yet ever taken a really good close look at the homeland's true conditions.

 The reason millions die of diseases in Africa speaks of a shortage of childhood immunizations, a lack of basic health care.
 With normal vaccines, anti-malarials, standard hygienic precautions - condoms included - people can be generally safe and not fear contracting disease.

 The wild animals of Africa are much more in danger from humans than humans are by them.
-Africa's becoming increasingly urbanized and populated, demands on the once-abundant natural resources has led to decimation of the animal population.
+Africa is daily becoming increasingly urbanized and populated, demands on the once-abundant natural resources has led to decimation of the animal population.